Recurate Annotator — Chrome Extension Architecture¶

 1. Overview¶

 The Recurate Annotator is a Chrome extension that adds a side panel to AI chat interfaces.
-The side panel displays the AI's latest response and provides annotation tools — highlight (keep/carry forward) and strikethrough (drop/discard).
-When the user is ready, the extension generates structured feedback text and injects it into the platform's native text box alongside the user's next question.
+The side panel displays the AI's latest response and provides annotation tools — highlight (keep/carry forward), strikethrough (drop/discard), dig deeper (elaborate), and verify (fact-check).
+The extension generates structured feedback text and injects it into the platform's native text box alongside the user's next question.

-V1 scope: claude.ai and ChatGPT (chat.com).
+V1 scope: claude.ai, ChatGPT (chat.com), Microsoft Copilot consumer (copilot.microsoft.com), and Microsoft Copilot enterprise (m365.cloud.microsoft/chat).
 Additional platforms (grok.com, gemini.google.com) follow the same architecture with platform-specific selectors.

 Core loop: